davidhormes2-debug/ibccf-portall/replit.md

 # Overview

-This is a case management application for handling correspondence workflows.
+This is an enterprise-grade secure customer portal for the International Blockchain Community (IBC) with comprehensive case management and correspondence workflows.
 The system allows administrators to create and manage cases with unique access codes, while users can access their specific cases using these codes.
-Each case can have customized letter content and track user submissions.
+Each case features customized letter content, three-stage required actions (Urgent→Processing→Resolved), and 40+ premium enterprise features.
 The application is built as a full-stack TypeScript application with a React frontend and Express backend, using PostgreSQL for data persistence.

+## Admin Access
+- **Username:** Admin2025
+- **Password:** Admin123456789
+- **Demo User Code:** 774982

 # User Preferences